There’s no way around it: as the seasons change so do our skincare needs.

 As we shift from summer to fall, the temperatures drop along with the humidity.
 Pair this with most people staying indoors and it typically results in more colds, coughs, and flus.

 Ginger tea is a perfect addition to your fall seasonal ritual.
 Every morning, cut up thin slices of ginger root, simmer with a pot of water, and simmer for 20 minutes.
 Ginger not only boosts the immune system but it also stimulates the gut and assists with calming menstrual cramps.
+Get the full recipe and directions here.

 If you haven't tried fire brew—or fire cider—yet, this season is the perfect time to try it.
 Similar to ginger tea, fire brew is a folk remedy that boosts the immune system and digestive function.
 Most fire brews are filled with anti-microbial, -bacterial, and -viral foods like ginger, horseradish, onion, and garlic.
 I like to mix mine with fresh lemon peel and lemon slices as well as nutritive herbs like nettle and mushrooms like chaga.
 Get my recipe on how to make fire brew here.